ianrastall/text-utils/books/ada/book-ada-02.md

 manipulated.
 C, for example, allows implicit conversions between types, which can lead to subtle bugs that are difficult to detect.
-The Therac-25 radiation therapy machine disasters (1985-1987) demonstrated the catastrophic consequences of such weaknesses—software bugs caused fatal overdoses due to race conditions and type-related errors.
+The Therac-25 radiation therapy machine disasters (1985-1987) demonstrated the catastrophic consequences of insufficient software reliability measures—race conditions, missing interlocks, and inadequate fault detection combined to produce fatal overdoses.
 These incidents reinforced the prescience of Ada's emphasis on compile-time safety checks.

 **Modern Relevance**: In today's world of autonomous vehicles, medical devices, and aerospace systems, the stakes are higher than ever.
 A single